jcraciun/Planktonic/README.md

 ### Using folders of images as input

 The dataset folder should have 1 level of subdirectories that are named by the class of the images inside the subdirectory.
-Within these subdirectories, all the files should be in PNG format, but alternative formats can be specified as parameters to the dataset in the code.
+Within these subdirectories, all the files should be image files, but alternative formats can be specified as parameters to the dataset in the code.

+NOTE: ENSURE ALL FILES IN DATA_DIR ARE FOLDERS FOR CLASSES.
+You will get errors/undefined behavior otherwise.

 Example dataset of images:

 ```
     <DATA_DIR>/